Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 #@SECTION: 2.2.3.1 Sharing Calibration Parameters within Compositions

-To provide calibration parameters for being visible in other SwComponentTypes, a dedicated ParameterSwComponentType (see Figure 3.4) that inherits from SwCom ponentType has to be used as a SwComponentPrototype within a Composition SwComponentType.
+To provide calibration parameters for being visible in other SwComponentTypes, a dedicated ParameterSwComponentType (see Figure 3.4) that inherits from SwComponentType has to be used as a SwComponentPrototype within a CompositionSwComponentType.

-Class
-Package
-Note

-#@CLASS: ParameterSwComponentType
-M2::AUTOSARTemplates::SWComponentTemplate::Components
-The ParameterSwComponentType deﬁnes parameters and characteristic values accessible via provided Ports.
-The provided values are the same for all connected SwComponentPrototypes

-Base

-Attribute

-Tags: atp.recommendedPackage=SwComponentTypes
-ARElement,ARObject,AtpBlueprint,AtpBlueprintable,AtpClassiﬁer,Atp
-Type,CollectableElement,Identiﬁable,MultilanguageReferrable,Packageable
-Element,Referrable,SwComponentType
-Mul.
-Kind Note
-Datatype

-CurveMapAxisCurveMapAxis

-Attribute
-constantM
-apping

-Datatype
-ConstantSpecifi
-cationMappingS
-et

-Mul.
-Kind Note
-ref

-*

-Reference to the ConstanSpeciﬁcationMapping to be applied for the particular
-ParameterSwComponentType

-dataTypeM
-apping

-DataTypeMappi
-ngSet

-instantiatio
-nDataDefP
-rops

-InstantiationDat
-aDefProps

-*

-*

-ref

-aggr

-Stereotypes: atpSplitable
-Tags: atp.Splitkey=constantMapping
-Reference to the DataTypeMapping to be applied for the particular ParameterSwComponentType

-Stereotypes: atpSplitable
-Tags: atp.Splitkey=dataTypeMapping
-The purpose of this is that within the context of a given SwComponentType some data def properties of individual instantiations can be modiﬁed.

-The aggregation of InstantiationDataDefProps is subject to variability with the purpose to support the conditional existence of PortPrototypes

-Stereotypes: atpVariation
-Tags: vh.latestBindingTime=preCompileTime

 Table 2.1: ParameterSwComponentType